php-kit/composer-bower-plugin/README.md

 This plugin will merge all dependencies in memory, while running.
 No configuration files on disk will be modified.

+> **Note:** this Readme has information that only applies to the final version of the plugin, which is **not yet available**.
+Currently, the plugin **still uses the Bower executable** for installing packages.
+Some of the information on this document may still not apply.
+This notice will be removed as soon as the final version is completed.
+We're sorry for the inconvenience.

 ### Configuring

 Dependencies are specified by an extra configuration section on your project's `composer.json` or on any